angular-gantt/angular-gantt/docs/configuration/attributes.md

 - ### column-magnet

     Precision of the column.
 All date and time computation will be rounded using this precision.
+It will also snap to start and end of timeFrames and columns.

     Format is `<integer> <momentjs-unit>`.
 See [momentJS#add()](http://momentjs.com/docs/#/manipulating/add/) for a list of supported unit.